 • Stage 2 – Confirmation of dimensions from drawings with a Hatch Survey on the vessel.

-The Naval Architects regularly attend a visit the vessel.
-This is to confirm the scantling drawings provided.
+The Naval Architects regularly attend the vessel and are then able to confirm the scantling drawings provided.

 This process will ensure the model is satisfactory:

-After that the Naval Architect has the full set of hatch information.
-Allowing the Naval Architect to create and analyse the hatch-covers.
+After that the Naval Architect has the full set of hatch information. the Naval Architect create and analyse the hatch-covers.

 OR

-Then the Naval Architect has the full set of hatch information.
-Allowing the Naval Architect to create and analyse the hatch-covers.
+Our Naval Architect use the full set of hatch information to re-engineered and analyse the hatch-covers.

 Invalid Displayed Gallery